Conditions on enrolment in early childhood education/childcare services in Queensland

 What is the effect of the law?

 The amended law gives early childhood education and care services the option to not enrol an unvaccinated child, or to cancel the existing enrolment of an unvaccinated child, but does not compel them to do so.
+The legislation does not make immunisation mandatory or stop services from allowing unvaccinated children to enrol or to attend.

 Based on media reports, most early childhood education and care services in Queensland have not been exercising the option to deny enrolment to or exclude unvaccinated children, despite being lawfully able to since the law took effect on 01 January 2016.
 See for example, this article, an extract of which is quoted below.